Membrane-Associated Self-Assembly for Cellular Decision Making: Models and Methods

-The second equilibrium equation is similar, but slightly modified due to the monomer-receptor reaction being confined to the membrane surface.
+The second equilibrium equation is similar, but slightly modified due to the subunit-receptor reaction being confined to the membrane surface.
 We have\cite{yogurtcu2018cytosolic}

 where $\gamma \equiv \ell/h$ is a unitless \emph{dimensionality factor}.
 The phenomenological dimensional reduction length scale $h$ relates association constants in 2D and 3D, $\Ka{X,3D} = h\,\Ka{X,2D}$\cite{wu2011transforming,xu2015binding}.
-This parameter accounts for both entropic and enthalpic alterations to the binding equilibrium in 2D compared to 3D, and is typically on the order of the molecular length scale (\textit{i.e.}, nm).
+This parameter accounts for the unavoidable changes to $\Delta G$ in 2D compared to 3D, and is typically on the order of the molecular length scale (\textit{i.e.}, nm).
 In this work, unless otherwise noted, $\Ka{}$ will refer to the 3D equilibrium constant, being the quantity most often measured experimentally\cite{wu2011transforming}.

-The final equilibrium condition, monomer-monomer binding, is more complex due to its multivalency.
-We discretize the membrane surface into $M$ total sites of area $a$ (the monomer area), each of which may be occupied by a single lipid-bound monomer AL (Fig.~\ref{fig:lattice-figure}).
-We simplify further by assuming that monomers are either free (not bound to any other monomer) or are part of the coat assembly.
-We denote the total number of monomers on the membrane by $N$ and the number of free monomers by $N_f$.
-Defining the surface coverage fraction $\phi = N/M = Na/\mathcal{A}$ and the free monomer fraction $\psi = N_f / N$, the approximate monomer entropy $S$, derived in the SI under the assumption of low total monomer coverage $\phi$, is
+To solve the final equilibrium condition of multivalent subunit assembly, we use a discrete 2D lattice for the membrane surface with $M$ total sites of area $a$ (the subunit area).
+Each site may be occupied by a single subunit, AL or RAL (Fig 1).
+The total number of free and assembled subunits on the membrane is $N$, and thus $\cc{A,tot}=\cc{A}+N/\mathcal{V}$.
+We assume a two-state model for the $N$ membrane-bound subunits: the fraction free are defined by $\psi=\mathcal{V}(\cc{AL}+\cc{RAL})/N$, and the fraction in the lattice coat are then given by $1-\psi$.
+Defining the surface coverage fraction $\phi = N/M = Na/\mathcal{A}$, the approximate subunit entropy $S$, derived in the SI under the assumption of low total subunit coverage $\phi$, is

 We pair this with a simple energy ansatz